Yalin-M/SimpleDB-with-Nested-Query-Extension/README.md

 SimpleDB-with-Nested-Query-Extension
 ====================================

-This is a term project of CENG 435 Advance Inforrmation Management course in Izmir Institute of Technology.
+This is a term project of CENG 435 Advanced Inforrmation Management course in Izmir Institute of Technology.